0franciscor/rcomp-21-22-de-g1/doc/sprint1/1201239/README.md

 ### Room 2.1.1

-- This room is responsible for housing the Building's floor's HC.
+- This room is responsible for housing the Building's floor's HC, which is connected  to the building's IC, through 8 fiber optic cables
+- Since the only CP on the floor is also fiber connected (8 cables), it is required for the HC to have a 1U sized fiber patch panel, with 16 ports occupied.
 - The **HC** connects to a total of 20 Outlets, which requires a 24 Ports Copper Patch Panel, 1U sized.
-Since the only CP on the floor is fiber connected, it is required for the HC to have a 1U sized fiber patch panel.
     - Although a small numer of fiber ports will be used, it allows for costless future upgrades.
 - The total required space sits at 2U, however, a 50% increase in terms of capacity to futureproof the enclosure leads to a 3U sized enclosure.